Norwegian Dakotan: Influence

 The immigrants from Norway (and the rest of Scandinavia) in the Dakotas have played an extremely important role in the development of the region.
-Few places in the United States have been so influenced by one ethnic group, and because Norwegians is a relatively small ethnic group, it makes it even more clear.
+Few places in the United States have been so influenced by one ethnic group, and because Norwegians are a relatively small ethnic group, it makes it even more clear.

 Cuisine

 Those who emigrated brought their food traditions, too.
 The Dakotas are, together with Minnesota, famous for their typical Scandinavian cuisine.
 Lefse, Krumkake, Lutefisk, and Raspeball/Komle/Klubb (called Potato Dumplings in the United States) is just some of the food traditions there, not only eaten by Norwegian American, but other people in the state.

 Churches throughout the state commonly host annual fellowship dinners open to the community.
 Perhaps one of the largest authentic Norwegian dinners is the annual Lutefisk Dinner hosted by the First Lutheran Church, Williston, North Dakota, every February.

 The largest Scandinavian Festival in North America is the annual Norsk Høstfest held every October, in Minot, North Dakota.
 This five-day cultural event features Scandinavian dishes, but does accommodate those who are not fond of lutefisk by providing German entrees.